 From the initial handshake, you strive to stand out from your competition and establish yourself as an expert.

-But did you know your first impression starts before you step out of your truck?
+But did you know your first impression starts before you step out of your lawn care truck?

 Kyle Tarvin is the owner-operator of Special T Landscaping in Oklahoma City, Oklahoma.

-What if you don’t even have a website yet?
+Also, what if you don’t even have a lawn care website yet?